angelomilan/ethereum-guides/GPU-cloud_mining.md

 python mk_genesis_block.py --extradata 0x11bbe8db4e347b4e8c937c1c8370e4b5ed33adb3db69cbdb7a38e1e50b1b82fa > genesis_block.json
 ```

-The block will start going through and processing the transactions.
+The block will start fetching, processing and validating the transactions.
 These are the transactions that took place in the Ether pre-sale during 2014.
 How cool is that?

+###Step 3 - Use geth to download the blockchain

 Once you are satisfied with the generation of the Genesis block, you can load it into the clients using this command:

 ```
 geth --genesis /home/ubuntu/genesis_block.json
 ```
 This command works exclusively with the ubuntu instance we suggested.

-###Step 3 - Use geth to download the blockchain

-* Run geth and leave it to download the blockchain.
-You will read “Block synchronization started”.
-Run:

-    ```
-    geth
-    ```

-This command will **"download" the full blockchain to your cloud machine before you can start mining.** That is why we recommended to get at least 20+ GB of space!
+At the same time, this command will **"download" the full blockchain to your cloud machine before you can start mining.** That is why we recommended to get at least 20+ GB of space!

-On the current testnet, you will need to wait a few hours for this process to be completed.
+Depending on how far we went into the livenet, this could take several hours (or even a full day!).
+Be patient :)

 * You will know that **geth** has finishing catching up with (i.e. downloading) the blockchain when instead of importing - say - 256 blocks at a time